Trouble finding something? Click here to shop by size.

 Improper footwear

 This is also true with recovery shoes—when it comes to reinforcement, both types of footwear need to have your back (and calves!)
-A durable recovery sneaker will incorporate many recovery features, so you can be off to a great start on the right foot.
+A durable recovery shoe will incorporate many recovery features, so you can be off to a great start on the right foot.

 Imbalance of calf muscles